Alex-Gamper/Ada-WinRT/README.md

 You will need a working gcc/gnat **x64** Windows build environment.
 This release has **NOT** yet been tested against 32 bit environments.
 So you may need to build gcc/gnat **x64** from source if required.
 Details/scripts on how to do this can be found on the mingw64 website.
+Alternatively you can use the Linux shell scripts in Ada-Mingw repository to build a native toolchain on Ubuntu

 ### Build instructions

 From a command prompt that has your gcc/gnat x64 distribution/build environments bin directory in its path, simply run the following command.
 This will do a gprbuild & gprinstall of the WinRT.gpr

 * .\Build.cmd